 Moss can often be found in lawns where drainage is poor; the soil is compacted and low in nutrients.
-Treatment and moss removal by lawn scarification will be required in most instances.
+Treatments are by the application of a ferrous sulphate and are removed by lawn scarification which will be required in most instances.

 Moss can be a perennial problem in many lawns.
 The only way to really eliminate moss from your lawn is to eliminate the conditions conducive to moss growth.
 Lawn aeration can be the key to effective moss control as it will improve drainage and alter the conditions that moss needs to develop.

 The moss control products that TruGreen® Lawn Care specialists use are specifically designed to help control moss.
 They may be granular or liquid and may or may not be combined with fertiliser, depending on the time of year and the specific requirements of your lawn.
 These products are only available to lawn care professionals.